 - Hand Trucks – Hand trucks are useful for moving heavy items across flat surfaces like the floor or sidewalk.
 They work well with furniture and appliances that need to be lifted into place but are too heavy to carry by hand.

-- Straps – Straps can be used with hand trucks or dollies to secure large items so they don’t fall off while being moved from one location to another.
+- Straps – Straps can be used with hand trucks or dollies to secure large items so they don’t fall off while moving from one location to another.

 Serious injuries can happen to you or someone helping you move.
 Be smart and get help.

-Moving is a great way to start the year off on the right foot, but it can also lead to serious injuries.
-You might be moving yourself, or you might be helping someone else move.
+Moving is a great way to start the year on the right foot.
+It can also lead to serious injuries.
+You might be moving, or you might be helping someone else move.
 Either way, you want to make sure that everyone stays safe as they pack up their belongings and drive down the highway in their new vehicle (or walk).
 To help prevent injury, follow these tips:

 - Be careful when lifting heavy items.
 Make sure you know how to lift properly so that your back isn’t put under strain while carrying boxes across rooms or bending over furniture.

-- Wear clothes that won’t get caught on anything during transport because this could cause injuries such as cuts on fingers or hands from things like nails sticking out of walls where pictures used hang before being taken down for storage purposes until next year when they’re redone again by another person who needs something new for themselves.”
+- Wear clothes that won’t get caught on anything during transport.
+This could cause injuries such as cuts on fingers or hands from nails sticking out of walls.
+Where pictures used to hang before being taken down for storage until next year when they’re redone again by another person who needs something new for themselves.”

 Champion Movers Wants You to Stay Safe!